dernorberto/openhab/openhab2-presence.md

 ### script: /jffs/scripts/CheckUser/checkIfHome.sh

 Notes:
+* This version of the script makes a request to openhab every time it checks each device, and another request if it changes the presence value
 * to find out correct curl command, use REST API, search for items and update the state of an item
-* the wifi detection command depends on the Asus Router model, in this case it's an RT-N66U wunning AsusWRT
+* the wifi detection command depends on the Asus Router model, in this case it's an RT-N66U running AsusWRT
+* the logic is simple:
+  * if MAC address is found, then set Switch Item to ON, only if not already ON
+  * if MAC Address is NOT fount, then set Switch Item to OFF, only it not already OFF
+* it takes a relative minute to detect that a device is not associated with the Wifi router anymore, but seconds to detect it come on

 ```
 #!/bin/sh

-Phone1=Away
-Phone2=Away
-Phone3=Away

 macadresser="`wl -i eth1 assoclist` `wl -i eth2 assoclist`"
 # set to 0 to use only wl for wifi detection